shells01/FileTransferDrill/README.md

 Create 2 folders on your desktops: Folder A and Folder B. Create 4 random .txt files & put them in Folder A.

 <b>Task:</b>
  -Move the files from Folder A to Folder B
--Print out each file path that got moved to Folder B -Python 2.7
+- Print out each file path that got moved to Folder B
+- Python 2.7

 <b>Daily Filetransfer Drill</b> (daily_filetransfer.py)